 We leave tomorrow and the excitement is building.
-The last few days before a big trip like this are alway jam packed with chores.
+The last few days before a big trip like this are always jam packed with chores.
 I need to put a play list together if any of you have a suggestion or two, post them in the comments section and I will check them out.
+We travel quite a bit and over the years I have figured out some tips for packing and travel to share with you.

-Packing was interesting and very black.
+Packing was interesting with a lot of black clothing packed for me.
 For both Dubai and India it is suggested that women dress conservatively, so I packed with that in mind.
 Somehow that turned out to be black.
 When I pack I pay attention to the weight of my clothes, wrinkle-ability, and versatility.
 I take light weighted clothes, made from synthetic fabric.
 I pack as few pair of shoes as I can.
 I will also take any article of clothes I wore a lot the last trip.
 You don’t want to take too much there either, because you are going to want to have room for when you come back.
 I love to bring back mementos.

 Then there are the wall plugs.
 We have to take different adapters for Dubai and for India.
 I have to keep the iPad and iPhone charged so I can blog our trip!